 Responding to Climate Change: We recognize the impact of climate-related risks and opportunities on our business operation, and are working to mitigate such impact by building business resilience.
 In 2021, following suggestions of the Task Force on Climate-related Financial Disclosures of the Financial Stability Board, we identified climate change-related risks and opportunities through policy studying, benchmarking against peer businesses and consulting experts.
 Based on the identification of climate change risks and opportunities, we also analyzed and evaluated the carbon footprint and environmental impact of the product lifecycle, covering the entire process of upstream and downstream transportation, office operations, and product disposal.
 We target to reduce greenhouse gas (GHG) emission (Scope 1, 2 and 3) by 50% by 2030, compared to a 2021 baseline, and to achieve GHG neutrality (Scope 1, 2 and 3) by the end of 2050.
-In 2022, our Scope 1 and Scope 2 GHG emissions down 40.6% from 2021, and we lead 30% of core suppliers to undertake carbon reduction projects, and continuously promote sustainable work and living for employees and consumers.
-In addition, Baozun's score in the supply chain module of the CDP climate change questionnaire improved from D to B level in 2022, which fully reflects our efforts to promote green development in the whole value chain.
+In 2023, our Scope 1 and Scope 2 greenhouse gas emissions decreased by 27.58% compared to 2021.
+Concurrently, we have consistently advocated for and promoted sustainable work practices and lifestyles among our employees and consumers.
+Moreover, in 2023, Baozun's score in the CDP Climate Change Questionnaire was elevated to a B rating, which amply demonstrates our relentless commitment and endeavors towards driving green development.